rflperry/rflperry.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate at The Johns Hopkins University, graduating with a B.S. in Applied Math & Statistics and an M.S. in Biomedical Data Science in May 2020 through the combined bachelors/masters program.
-My interests are broad but I am especially interested in learning theory and data science for real world problems.
-I am currently working in the Johns Hopkins [Neurodata Lab](https://neurodata.io/about), developing a [toolbox](https://github.com/NeuroDataDesign/multiview) of multiview learning methods for work on neuroimaging data.
+I am a student at The Johns Hopkins University in the Combined Bachelor's / Master's degree program, graduating with a B.S. in Applied Math & Statistics and an M.S.E. in Biomedical Data Science in May 2020.
+My interests are broad but I am especially interested in statistical decision theory and theoretical methods for working with structured data, such as network-valued and spatial data, with applications to environmental health and social problems.
+I am currently working in the Johns Hopkins [NeuroData Lab](https://neurodata.io/about), developing a [toolbox](https://github.com/NeuroDataDesign/multiview) of multiview learning methods for work on neuroimaging data.
 Check out some of my projects and feel free to contact me!

-In my free time, I enjoy running, climbing, ultimate frisbee, baking sourdough bread, board games, swing dancing, and reading.
+In my free time, I enjoy running, climbing, swing dancing, baking sourdough bread, board games, ultimate frisbee, and reading.